Last updated: July 29, 2022

 Central Executive Health Agency

-As of July 11, 2023, the maximum level of cigarettes emissions will be: 1 mg of nicotine, 10 mg of tar, 10 mg of carbon monoxide.
+The law prohibits the manufacture, import and sale of cigarettes in which emissions exceed 1 mg of nicotine, 10 mg of tar and 10 mg of carbon monoxide.

 Examples of sugars and sweeteners include: glucose, molasses, honey and sorbitol.

-As of July 11, 2023, when amendments to Law No. 2899-IV come into effect, the manufacture, import and sale of “cigarettes with a characteristic smell or taste” will be prohibited.
-Therefore, cigarettes with added sugars and sweeteners that impart a characteristics smell or taste will be banned.
+The law prohibits the manufacture, import and sale of “cigarettes with a characteristic smell or taste.”
+Therefore, cigarettes with added sugars and sweeteners that impart a characteristics smell or taste are banned.

-As of July 11, 2023, the law will align with FCTC Art.
+The law aligns with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines in that it will regulate ingredients used to increase palatability such as sugars and sweeteners in cigarettes.
+9 & 10 Partial Guidelines in that it regulates ingredients used to increase palatability such as sugars and sweeteners in cigarettes.

 Menthol, mint or spearmint (including analogues and derivatives)

-Currently, the use of menthol, mint, and spearmint in cigarettes is allowed.
-As of July 11, 2023, when amendments to Law No. 2899-IV come into effect, the manufacture, import and sale of “cigarettes with a characteristic smell or taste” will be prohibited.
-Therefore, cigarettes with menthol, mint or spearmint will be banned.
+The law prohibits the manufacture, import and sale of “cigarettes with a characteristic smell or taste.”
+Therefore, cigarettes with menthol, mint or spearmint are banned.

-As of July 11, 2023, the law will align with FCTC Art.
+The law aligns with FCTC Art.
 9 and the FCTC Arts.
-9 & 10 Partial Guidelines in that it will regulate ingredients used to increase palatability such as menthol, mint and spearmint.
+9 & 10 Partial Guidelines in that it regulates ingredients used to increase palatability such as menthol, mint and spearmint.

 Spices and herbs (excluding mint)